privacy-scaling-explorations/pse.dev/articles/tee-based-ppd.md

 **Client** is a party who wants to have a zk proof about a statement using their private input.
 Typically this party computes the proof by itself, but somehow it wants to delegate the proving computation to external parties.

 **TD Host** is a host OS running on a server that runs the TEE VM inside.
 In Intel TDX, the TEE VM is called trusted domain (TD); therefore, we call this host OS a TD host.
-TD host is physically running the TEE VM (TD guest) on the machine, but the OS, firmware, and supervisors cannot access the data inside the guest VM thanks to the TEE functionality, such as memory encryption.
+TD host physically runs the TEE VM (TD guest) on the machine, but the OS, firmware, and supervisors cannot access the data inside the guest VM thanks to the TEE functionality, such as memory encryption.
 The TD guest is isolated from the TD host.

 **TD Guest (Prover)** is a TEE VM running inside the TD host.
 This party actually computes the zk proof on behalf of the client.
 In order to make the safe transfer of the secret data, TD guest and client have to establish a secure communication channel so that no one else can read the data passed between the two parties.
 TD guest will decrypt the data passed through the channel, run the proof computation, and send the proof data back to the client.
 At the beginning, the TD guest is asked to generate TD quote for the remote attestation by the client.
 They get a quote and send its data to the attestation provider to securely attest to its state.